UniversalScientificTechnologies/xDOS_doc/record_format.md

 Starting with Version 2, each format revision is backward compatible with the previous one: a reader built for an earlier Version 2.x revision can still parse a file produced by a later one.
 This is achieved by construction:

-- A revision may append fields to the end of an existing message, but never removes, reorders, or redefines a field already defined by an earlier revision.
+- **[VER-01]**{: #ver-01} A revision may append fields to the end of an existing message, but never removes, reorders, or redefines a field already defined by an earlier revision.
-- The only exception to the previous rule is a message whose format includes an explicit switch — a dedicated field that signals a changed interpretation of the fields following it.
-Readers must read the switch before parsing the rest of the message.
+- **[VER-02]**{: #ver-02} The only exception to the previous rule is a message whose format includes an explicit switch — a dedicated field that signals a changed interpretation of the fields following it.
+Readers are expected to read the switch before parsing the rest of the message.
-- A revision may introduce new message types (new `$` headers), but never changes the format or meaning of an existing one.
+- **[VER-03]**{: #ver-03} A revision may introduce new message types (new `$` headers), but never changes the format or meaning of an existing one.
-- Readers must ignore any message type they do not recognize, and must ignore any fields beyond those they know how to parse in a message they do recognize.

-Format versions are numbered `MAJOR.MINOR`.
+- **[VER-04]**{: #ver-04} Format versions are numbered `MAJOR.MINOR`.
 The guarantee holds within one major version, i.e. within the Version 2.x series (Version 2, Version 2.1, and later revisions).
 A new major version (e.g. 3.0) may introduce incompatible changes.
 Version 1 predates this policy.

+Readers are expected to ignore any message type they do not recognize, and any fields beyond those they know how to parse in a message they do recognize.

 # Normative references